Kevin J. Pedro — Research

 This uses the LaTeX resume class res.cls.
 Merged .tex files were generated with link flatex.

 My CV only lists publications to which I contributed directly.
 Because the CMS experiment is a collaboration consisting of several thousand scientists and engineers, all publications are authored by the collaboration.
 Authorship for individual members is based on a certain minimum threshold of contributions to the experiment.
-My name appears on many papers to which I contributed indirectly, e.g. by developing commonly-used software or taking trigger shifts.
+My name appears on many papers to which I contributed indirectly, e.g. by developing commonly-used software or taking shifts in detector operations.
 A complete list of my publications can be found on inspire INSPIRE.

-Here are a few highlights from my recent research work on the CMS experiment:
+Here are a few recent highlights from my research:

 To the left, I am pictured standing in front of the CMS experiment.
 The background for this site is a link Higgs boson candidate event, showing a decay to two Z bosons, where one Z boson decays to two electrons and the other Z boson decays to two muons.